buelowp/windowlights/README.md

 </ul>

 <h2>What does it do</h2>
 So, basically, we get our location and time from GPS.
-Using that, we can calculate what time it is, and when the sun will rise and set for the day.
+Using that, we can calculate when the sun will rise and set for the day.
 With the sunrise and sunset data, we can turn the program for a specific holiday on and off at reasonable times.
 Say 30 minutes before sunset until midnight.
 It's a no touch no thought solution.
 The next version will include a push button or two to allow for turning the lights on and off at any time of the day, and to cycle through the light show or possible turn on a generic light show for non holiday days.
 Don't know yet.